 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28

 format: type: ASpecD recipe version: '0.2' settings: default_package: cwepr datasets: - /path/to/first/dataset - /path/to/second/dataset tasks: - kind: processing type: FrequencyCorrection properties: parameters: frequency: 9.8 - kind: processing type: BaselineCorrection properties: parameters: order: 0 - kind: singleplot type: SinglePlotter1D properties: filename: - first-dataset.pdf - second-dataset.pdf

 A list of features:

-Fully reproducible processing of cw-EPR data
+Fully reproducible processing and analysis of cw-EPR data.

 Generic plotting capabilities, easily extendable